REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 So surely if something had happened to Vilaine after class, especially something violent, someone would have seen, right?

 So they began to canvass.
+They checked the hospitals.

-After that, police went door to door in Vilaine's neighborhood, showing residents her photo and asking if anyone had seen her the day before.
+After that, police went door-to-door in Vilaine's neighborhood, showing residents her photo and asking if anyone had seen her the day before.
 But with that, too, they came up empty.

 By May 7th, when Villain had been missing for two days, her parents had driven down from Montana to Salt Lake City.